A lower bound of the crossing number of composite knots: Estimation of the number of crossings

-Now one can list the possible subarcs of those $\mu_{i,j}$ lying in a given $0$-handle, up to isotopy, and find the minimum of the number of crossings in each case.
-We will not give all these cases, since there are $15$ models, and the list will be too long.
-In Table~\ref{tab:0-Model}, we give an upper bound of the minimum numbers of crossings, among all possible cases for a fixed model, and we show an example which realizes the upper bound.
-For each picture, the model name and the upper bound are marked at the corners, respectively.
-One can compare the pictures with those in Section~\ref{sec:FDH}.
+Then for any 0-handle $B$ of $\mathcal{H}_{X,i}$, we can list all the possible cases of $\mu_i\cap B$ up to isotopy.
+The projections of the arcs in $\mu_i\cap B$ and $K\cap B$ then give crossings in the corresponding $R_v$.
+In each case, we can obtain the minimum of the number of crossings.
+However, we will not provide all these cases, since the 0-handles of $\mathcal{H}_{X,i}$ have $15$ models, and the list will then be too long.
+Instead, in Table~\ref{tab:0-Model}, we provide an upper bound on the minimum numbers of crossings among all those cases for a fixed model.
+We also provide an example which realizes the upper bound.
+In each picture listed in Table~\ref{tab:0-Model}, the model name and the upper bound are marked at the corners of $R_v$.
+One can compare the pictures with the ones in Section~\ref{sec:FDH}.

-To verify the upper bounds, or to list the cases, the following facts are helpful.
+To verify the upper bounds (or list all cases), the following facts are useful.

-(1) For a $0$-handle $B$, each component of $B\cap\partial M_i''$ contains at most one subarc of those $\mu_{i,j}$, and the number of components is marked in the model name of $B$.
+(1) For a 0-handle $B$ with model $X$, any component of $B\cap\partial M_i''$ meets $\mu_i$ in at most one arc, and the number of components is marked in the model name $X$.

-(2) An endpoint of a subarc of those $\mu_{i,j}$ either belongs to $K$ or meets a subarc in a $1$-handle, where the part of those $\mu_{i,j}$ has a standard form described above.
+(2) For a possible arc as in (1), each endpoint of this arc either lies in $K$ or lies in an adjacent 1-handle of $\mathcal{H}_{X,i}$, where the part of $\mu_i$ has some standard form.

-(3) The projection of $B$ to $S_0$ is a disk, where the arcs in $K$ and those $\mu_{i,j}$ map to graphs, and the number of crossings can be seen from the boundary patterns.
+(3) The projection of $B$ to $S_0$ is a disk which contains the images of the arcs in $\mu_i\cap B$ and $K\cap B$.
+We can identify it with a convex polygon and then ``straighten the image arcs'' as much as possible.
+Then, in most cases, the number of crossings can be estimated by checking whether the boundaries of the image arcs are linked to each other in the boundary of the disk.